Varmtech/video-client/README.md

 - tracks: type: object, { audioTrack, videoTrack }
 - isPresenter: type: boolean, user role joining the room

- `join` throws a VideoRoomError in case of a failure or returns `VideoRoom` object containing the list of participants
+ `join` throws a VideoRoomError in case of a failure or returns `VideoRoom` object containing the list of participants.

 ## Available room methods

 ### replaceVideoTrack

-It is possible to replace the video track on the go, for example change the camera stream with the screen one
+It is possible to replace the video track on the go, for example change the camera stream with the screen one.

     videoRoom.replaceVideoTrack(newVideoTrack)